 Zoning & Permits

-Although zoning laws in Oregon vary depending on whether a tiny home is on wheels (THOW) or on a permanent foundation, tiny homes are an incredibly flexible housing solution, with options to suit a wide range of lifestyles, property types, and living needs.
-Tiny homes, also known as park models, are built to ANSI 119.5 standards, which fall under a special category that keeps the process simple and satisfies ADU requirements in most Oregon counties.
+Although zoning laws in the Northwest vary depending on whether a tiny home is on wheels (THOW) or on a permanent foundation, tiny homes are an incredibly flexible housing solution, with options to suit a wide range of lifestyles, property types, and living needs.
+Tiny homes, also known as Park Model RVs, are built to ANSI 119.5 standards, which fall under a special category that keeps the process simple and satisfies ADU requirements in some Oregon counties.
 Unlike traditional homes, they don’t require full building permits—just a level space, utility hookups, and compliance with local zoning.
 Below is a breakdown of the key differences, regulations, and where each type can be legally placed.

 Tiny Homes on Wheels (THOWs)

-Keeping your tiny home on the chassis and wheels allows it to be classified similarly to an RV.
-Since they are then considered vehicles rather than buildings under Oregon law, their use as a full-time residence can vary depending on where they’re placed.
-Tiny homes are typically allowed in communities like tiny home villages and RV parks, as well as on residential lots if they meet local ADU requirements.
+Keeping your tiny home on the chassis and wheels classifies it as a recreational vehicle (RV).
+Tiny homes are typically allowed in communities like tiny home villages and RV parks, as well as on residential lots if they meet local requirements.
 However, most areas do not allow a THOW as a standalone permanent home on a standard residential lot.

 📍City Example: Portland

-Portland allows THOWs as legal dwellings under its ADU program, provided they comply with structural anchoring and utility hookup standards.
+Portland allows THOWs, provided they comply with utility hookup standards.

 Tiny Homes on a Permanent Foundation